fnhirwa/fnhirwa/README.md

 Exploring one topic at a time.

 _I am a Machine Learning Enthusiast with skills ranging from building classical Machine Learning Algorithms to Deep Neural Networks.
 I can program in both Python, C/C++, and Java.
-My most interests lie deep understanding about how computer works and contributing to open source projects._
+I stand with keen interests in deep understanding about how computer works and contributing to open source projects._

 💬 Available at: